Eating Disorders and Young Athletes

 know that you value them for who they are, not how they look.
 Promote a positive body

 image by setting a good example.
-Avoid talking about dieting or making critical remarks
+Don't talk about dieting.
+And don't make critical

-about your own body, like "I look so fat in these jeans."
-That kind of attitude can
+remarks about your own body, such as "I look so fat in these jeans."
+That kind of

 To protect young athletes against eating disorders, you can also: